TkskKurumi/SlimeVR-Tracker-Mediapipe/memo.md

-# note, memo for learning how SlimeVR Tracker USP runs
+# note, memo for learning how SlimeVR Tracker ESP runs

 Find it hard to understand how it runs...